 The Red Light District is the oldest part of Amsterdam.
 The area dates back to the origins of the city in the 12th century.

 In those days, prostitution was the only way for women to make a living.
 Women sold their bodies at bars and shops and worked in hotels and brothels.
 There were many of them, all over town.

 In 1578, there was an important change in Amsterdam, power shifted from Catholic merchant families to the Reformed/Protestant families.
 The protestants were much more conservative.
 Though brothels and prostitution were now banned by law, in practice they were tolerated.
 During the French occupation (1795-1813) this conservative period ended.
 Prostitution was even regulated to avoid the spreading of sexual diseases.

 In the 19th century, a new law stated it was not allowed to lure customers in the street or from the doorway.
 Some brothels, around the Oudekerksplein, now the heart of the Red Light District, were tolerated.
 The girls would sit behind the window glass, with the curtains closed and knock on the window to make contact with a potential customer.

 Window prostitution in Amsterdam

 From the 1960s prostitution in Amsterdam became much more widespread and ‘normal’.
-Women around the ‘Wallen’, prostituted themselves openly behind red lit windows.
-Prostitution and brothels in Holland have a legal status.
+Women around the ‘Wallen’, prostituted themselves openly behind red-lit windows.
+Prostitution and brothels in Holland have legal status.
 Amsterdam is the only place in the world where prostitution is seen so openly.
-Thought nobody wanted it, the Red Light District has become Amsterdam’s most famous tourist attraction.
+Though nobody wanted it, the Red Light District has become Amsterdam’s most famous tourist attraction.